Hill30/NGScroller/README.md

 ###Examples

-Currently examples consist of a sample datasource service (called 'datasource' see application.coffee) and 3 separate pages with 3 different ways the ng-scroll can be used.
+Currently examples consist of a sample datasource service (called 'datasource' see application.coffee) and several pages with different ways the ng-scroll can be used.
 I intentionally broke every rule of proper html/css structure (i.e. embedded styles).
 This is done to keep the html as bare bones as possible and leave it to you to do it properly - whatever properly means in your book.